PrestaShop/prestashop.github.io/news/_posts/releases/2020-03-04-prestashop-1-7-6-4-maintenance-release.md

 Since this version fixes a security problem, we **strongly** encourage you to upgrade your shop as soon as possible.
 We suggest upgrading your shop quickly to benefit from these fixes.
 Of course, don’t forget to backup before.

-The security update fixes protect your shop for attackers to change your customer's personal information.
+The security patch protects your shop against attacks aimed at modifying your customers' personal information.

 Reminder:  the 1-Click Upgrade module’s latest version is v[VERSION], don’t forget to upgrade it.